peopledoc/layout-linter/README.md

 ## how to use

+### install
-- go to your app's folder and run `npm install github@peopledoc/layout-linter`
+go to your app's folder and run `npm install github@peopledoc/layout-linter`

+### set up your linting rules
 - create a json file containing your own custom linting rules
 - these linting rules are based on CSS selectors ([read more about them here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)), and can be as generic as the name of a tag (e.g. `div`) or very elaborate.

-- here is a guide on how to set up the contents of such a json file:
+- here is a guide on how to set up the contents of your json file:

 ```
 {
   "rules": [{
     "selector": /*
                   a CSS selector indicating the element(s) that will be tested
                   as to whether they adhere to rules below,